jpskycak/wedding/docs/source/hotel.rst

 * `RV Hall of Fame & Museum <https://www.rvmhhalloffame.org/>`_: Elkhart is the RV capital of the USA.
 \

 * `University of Notre Dame <https://www.nd.edu/>`_: Beautiful campus to tour, also where Justin went to college.
-Has a very nice indoor ice skating rink!
 \

 * Visit Chicago if you've never been, particularly the museums and shopping areas!